 Of course, your mileage may vary.
 It would be interesting to also analyze how the responses may differ since only convicted criminals participate in the survey.
 But, I won’t hold my breath for a comprehensive study of non-convicted burglars.
 Something tells me that participation rates would be pretty low.

-On the other hand, there are clearly some useful conclusions that we can draw to improve our own homes.
+On the other hand, there are clearly some useful conclusions that we can draw to improve our own homes (check out our DIY home security tips).
 That way, we reduce our change of being targets in the future.

 If you found this article interesting, you can get future updates in your inbox using the form on the right or follow us on our social pages (at the very bottom of this page and right under the menu).
 We’ll let you know when we have new stuff for you to read or new tools.